-When you’re hoping to be pregnant, the 2-week wait to take a pregnancy test can seem interminable.
-Because the body begins to go through hormonal changes almost immediately upon conception, there are some signs that occur early on that can indicate a possible pregnancy.
-The lack of these signs does not mean you’re not pregnant; they are, however symptoms that do occur in some women before a positive pregnancy test.
+When you’re hoping to be pregnant the two week wait to take a pregnancy test can seem interminable.
+Because the body begins to go through hormonal changes almost immediately upon conception, there are some signs which occur early on that can indicate a possible pregnancy.
+The lack of these signs does not mean you’re not pregnant, they are however symptoms that do occur in some women before a positive pregnancy test.

-After conception, the body produces progesterone, which is responsible for nausea.
-You may begin experiencing nausea as a pregnancy sign as early as the first 2 weeks following conception.
+After conception the body produces progesterone, which is responsible for nausea.
+You may begin experiencing nausea as a pregnancy sign as early as the first two weeks following conception.

 Swollen and sore breasts frequently occur as early as the first week of pregnancy.
 This is caused by rising hormone levels.

-Fatigue is an early sign of pregnancy that often occurs in the first 2 weeks after conception.
-Progesterone----which is produced by the body in high amounts during pregnancy----makes you feel sleepy.
+Fatigue is an early sign of pregnancy which often occurs in the first two weeks after conception.
+Progesterone—which is produced by the body in high amounts during pregnancy—makes you feel sleepy.